 COIL (Collaborative Online International Learning) is an approach to fostering global competence through development of a multicultural learning environment that links university classes in different countries.
 Using various communication technologies, students complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
 The term COIL was coined by the State University of New York.
 UW Bothell's COIL Initiative has benefitted from the many resources available on the SUNY COIL Center website.

-At the end of October 2019, UW Bothell is partnering with UW Tacoma and several other institutions to host the International Virtual Exchange Conference.
-IVEC 2019 is the largest and most prominent event on virtual exchange, providing a forum for an audience of practitioners, professionals, and policy makers from institutions around the world interested in technology, international education, and new pedagogies.
-We invite you to join us!
-For a subsidized registration code, email firstname.lastname@example.org.
+In October 2019, UW Bothell, along with UW Tacoma and several other institutions hosted the inaugural International Virtual Exchange Conference.
+IVEC 2019 brought together over 360 practitioners, professionals, and policy makers from 30 countries interested in technology, international education, and new pedagogies.
+During the pandemic, IVEC 2020 and IVEC 2021 have been online events, attracting 500 participants from around the world each.

 During the 2016-17 academic year, and again in 2019-20, the number of UWB students engaged in a COIL course surpassed the number of students studying abroad for the first time.